-The Song of Roland was an epic French poem based from the story of the Battle of Roncevaux.
+The Song of Roland was an epic French poem based on the story of the Battle of Roncevaux.
 This was the oldest surviving French literary work.

 Beowulf was an old English epic.
 It consisted of more than 3000 alliterative long times.
 According to scholars, it may be the oldest surviving piece of Old English long poem.

-The Canterbury Tales was a collection of more than 20 stories written in Middle English by Geoffrey Chauver towards the end of the 14th century.
+The Canterbury Tales was a collection of more than 20 stories written in Middle English by Geoffrey Chaucer towards the end of the 14th century.

 There were several well-known authors and poets throughout the medieval period.
 Here are some of them:

 On the contrary, not all medieval poems are lengthy and daunting to read.
 Here’s a list of short medieval poems that are quite interesting to read.